-- (d) For underground stormwater management systems, the owner or their assigned is required to conduct a stormwater inspection based on manufacturer's recommendations for inspections.
+(d) For underground stormwater management systems, the owner or their assigned is required to conduct a stormwater inspection based on manufacturer's recommendations for inspections.
 This inspection must be conducted by an engineer licensed in the State of Tennessee or someone under their responsible charge.
-A copy of the inspection report must be submitted to the Town - (6) Requirements for existing problem locations. (a) Upon approval by the town manager, the Public Works Department shall, in writing, notify the owners of existing locations and developments of specific drainage, erosion, or sediment problems affecting or cause by such locations and developments, and the specific actions required to correct those problems.
+A copy of the inspection report must be submitted to the Town locations and developments, and the specific actions required to correct those problems.
 The notice shall also specify a reasonable time for compliance.
+Discharges from existing BMP's that have not been maintained and/or inspected in accordance with this ordinance shall be regarded as illicit.

+(6) Requirements for existing problem locations. (a) Upon approval by the town manager, the Public Works Department shall, in writing, notify the owners of existing locations and developments of specific drainage, erosion, or sediment problems affecting or cause by such

-Discharges from existing BMP's that have not been maintained and/or inspected in accordance with this ordinance shall be regarded as illicit. - The Public Works department may, to the extent authorized by state and federal law, enter and inspect private property for the purpose of determining if there are illicit non-stormwater discharges and/or establish inspection programs to verify that all stormwater management facilities, including those built before as well as after the adoption of this ordinance, are functioning within design limits.
-These inspection programs may be established on any reasonable basis, including but not limited to: routine inspections; random inspections; inspections based upon complaints or other notice of possible violations; inspection of drainage basins or areas identified as higher than typical sources of sediment or other contaminants or pollutants; inspections of businesses or industries of a type associated with higher than usual discharges of contaminants or pollutants or with discharges of a type which are more likely than the typical discharge to cause violations of the Town of Smyrna's NPDES stormwater permit; and joint inspections with other agencies inspecting under environmental or safety laws.
-Inspections may include, but are not limited to: - (i) Reviewing maintenance and repair records; - (ii) Sampling discharges, surface water, groundwater, and material or water in drainage control facilities; and - (iii) Evaluating the condition of drainage control facilities and other BMPs. - (7) Requirements for all existing locations and ongoing developments.
+(b) The Public Works department may, to the extent authorized by state and federal law, enter and inspect private property for the purpose of determining if there are illicit nonstormwater discharges and/or establish inspection programs to verify that all stormwater management facilities, including those built before as well as after the adoption of this ordinance, are functioning within design limits.
+These inspection programs may be established on any reasonable basis, including but not limited to: routine inspections; random inspections inspections based upon complaints or other notice of possible violations; inspection of drainage basins or areas identified as higher than typical sources of sediment or other contaminants or pollutants; inspections of businesses or industries of a type associated with higher than usual discharges of contaminants or pollutants or with discharges of a type which are more likely than the typical discharge to cause violations of the Town of Smyrna's NPDES stormwater permit; and joint inspections with other agencies inspecting under environmental or safety laws.
+Inspections may include, but are not limited to:

+(i) Reviewing maintenance and repair records;

+(ii) Sampling discharges, surface water, groundwater, and material or water in drainage control facilities; and

+(iii) Evaluating the condition of drainage control facilities and other BMPs.

+(7) Requirements for all existing locations and ongoing developments.
 The following requirements shall apply to all locations and development at which land disturbing activities have occurred previous to the enactment of this ordinance:

-- (a) Denuded areas must be vegetated or covered under the standards and guidelines specified in 14-605 and on a schedule acceptable to the stormwater entity.
+(a) Denuded areas must be vegetated or covered under the standards and guidelines specified in 14-605 and on a schedule acceptable to the stormwater entity.

-- (b) Cuts and slopes must be properly covered with appropriate vegetation and/or retaining walls constructed.
+(b) Cuts and slopes must be properly covered with appropriate vegetation and/or retaining walls constructed.

-- (c) Drainage ways shall be properly covered in vegetation or secured with rip-rap, channel lining, or other appropriate BMPs, to prevent erosion.
+(c) Drainage ways shall be properly covered in vegetation or secured with riprap, channel lining, or other appropriate BMPs, to prevent erosion.

-- (d) Trash, junk, litter, etc. shall be cleared from drainage ways.
+(d) Trash, junk, litter, etc. shall be cleared from drainage ways.

-- (e) Stormwater runoff shall, at the discretion of the stormwater entity be controlled to the maximum extent practicable to prevent its pollution.
+(e) Stormwater runoff shall, at the discretion of the stormwater entity be controlled to the maximum extent practicable to prevent its pollution.
 Such control measures may include, but are not limited to, the following:

-- (i) Ponds:
+(i) Ponds:

-- (1) Detention pond
+(1) Detention pond

 - (2) Extended detention pond

 - (3) Wet pond

 - (4) Alternative storage measures

-- ii) Constructed wetlands.
+(ii) Constructed wetlands.

-- (iii) Infiltration systems:
+(iii) Infiltration systems:

 - (1) Infiltration/percolation trench

 - (2) Infiltration basin

 - (3) Drainage (recharge) well

 - (4) Porous pavement

-- (iv) Filtering systems:
+(iv) Filtering systems:

 - (1) Catch basin inserts/media filter

 - (2) Sand filter

 - (3) Filter/absorption bed

 - (4) Filter and buffer strips

 - (v) Open channel:

 - (1) Swale

 - (2) Natural conveyance

-- (8) Corrections of problems subject to appeal.
+(8) Corrections of problems subject to appeal.
 Corrective measures imposed by the Town of Smyrna Public Works Department under this section are subject to appeal under section 14-610 of this chapter.
 (Ord. #04-48, Jan.
 2005)

-- [9] Failure to meet or maintain design or maintenance standards.
-If a responsible party fails or refuses to meet the design or maintenance standards required for stormwater facilities under this ordinance, the Public Works Department, after reasonable notice, may correct a violation of the design standards or maintenance needs by performing all necessary work to place the facility in proper working condition.
-In the